Women's suffrage in New Zealand

-Women's suffrage in New Zealand was an important political issue in the late nineteenth century.
-In early colonial New Zealand, as in European societies, women were excluded from any involvement in politics.
+Women's suffrage was an important political issue in the late-nineteenth-century New Zealand.
+In early colonial New Zealand, as in other European societies, women were excluded from any involvement in politics.
 Public opinion began to change in the latter half of the nineteenth century and after years of effort by women's suffrage campaigners, led by Kate Sheppard, New Zealand became the first nation in the world in which all women had the right to vote in parliamentary elections.

 The Electoral Bill granting women the franchise was given Royal Assent by Governor Lord Glasgow on 19 September 1893.
 Women voted for the first time in the election held on 28 November 1893 (elections for the Māori electorates were held on 20 December).
 Also in 1893, Elizabeth Yates became Mayor of Onehunga, the first time such a post had been held by a woman anywhere in the British Empire.

-In the 21st century there are more eligible female voters than male, and women also vote at a higher rate than men.
+In the 21st century, there are more eligible female voters than male, and women also vote at a higher rate than men.
 However, a higher percentage of female than male non-voters perceive a barrier that prevents them from voting.

 Early campaign

-In Polynesian society and European aristocracy women could achieve significant formal political rank through ancestry.
+In both Polynesian society and European aristocracy, women could achieve significant formal political rank through ancestry.
 However, Polynesian and by extension Māori society differed in letting charismatic women have significant direct influence.
 This was limited by the inability of women to speak at some meetings on marae (community houses).
 As a result, some historians see colonialism as a temporary step back for women's rights in New Zealand.

 The New Zealand suffrage movement began in the late 19th century, inspired by similar groups in the British Empire and United States.
 The right to vote was largely sought as a way to improve social morality and, by extension, improve women's safety and quality of life.
 Therefore, the suffrage campaigns were intertwined with the prohibition of alcohol movement.
 This was the focus of some resistance, with the movement being often portrayed as puritanical and draconian in the local press.
-This also led to politicians who supported the alcohol industry opposing women's suffrage, like the MP for South Dunedin Henry Fish.
+This also led to politicians who supported the alcohol industry, like the MP for South Dunedin Henry Fish, opposing women's suffrage.

 In 1869, under a pseudonym, Mary Müller wrote An appeal to the men of New Zealand, the first pamphlet on the issue of women's suffrage to be published in New Zealand.
 In the 1870s, Mary Ann Colclough (Polly Plum) was an active advocate for women's rights in general and women's suffrage.
-John Larkins Cheese Richardson was a keen proponent of women's equality, he was responsible for allowing women to enroll at the University of Otago in 1871, and helped to remove other barriers to their entry.
+John Larkins Cheese Richardson was a keen proponent of women's equality.
+He was responsible for allowing women to enrol at the University of Otago in 1871, and helped to remove other barriers to their entry.
 Some politicians, including John Hall, Robert Stout, Julius Vogel, William Fox and John Ballance, also supported women's suffrage and in 1878, 1879 and 1887 bills extending the vote to women were narrowly defeated in Parliament.